Chillin’ in Cartago…Literally

 Cartago is famous for its cooler climate and its drizzly evenings.
 Her residents know better than to leave for the day without taking a jacket or a sweater for late afternoon into the evening.
 Coming in from points north, you can feel it in the air as you ascend the hill to Ochomogo before arriving in Cartago.
 Roll down the window, and there it is.
 You can breathe better already.

-YOU MAY ALSO LIKE: 15 Things to Do in Cartago, Costa Rica When It's Raining
+YOU MAY ALSO LIKE: 11 Things You Should Know When You Visit Cartago, Costa Rica

 When low nighttime clouds and mist descend into Cartago, they float through the streets giving off a mystical, eerie feeling.
 The lights on the side of Irazu Volcano appear to twinkle, and the now foggy lamp posts look like something straight out of an old, nostalgic painting.